natural-transformation/sbtix/README.md

  * run `sbtix genComposition` (or `sbt genComposition` inside your project) to have sbtix emit `default.nix` for you.
 The file is rendered from the same template used in our tests, so it already contains the sandbox-friendly `SBT_OPTS`, Ivy generation, and install logic.
 Check it in as-is unless you need custom behaviour.
  * if you do need to hand-roll the derivation, the snippet below shows how to call `sbtix.buildSbtProgram` directly.
 (Use `buildSbtLibrary` if you are packaging a library or `buildSbtProject` for a custom `installPhase`.)

+If you want a starting point, copy `default.nix.example` from this repository into your project and adapt it.
+The root-level `default.nix` now just raises an error so it no longer looks like part of the build.

 ```nix
 { pkgs ? import <nixpkgs> {} }: with pkgs;